tjvantoll/articles/security/article.md

 <img src="weather-app.png" style="height: 450px;">

-To get this data you use an API provided by [OpenWeatherMap](https://openweathermap.org/), which allows you to get weather data after signing up for an API key.
-Because OpenWeatherMap charges based off the number of calls you make, you don’t want your API key to fall into the wrong hands, and you therefore don’t want to ship that key in your client-side code.
+To get this data you use an API provided by [OpenWeatherMap](https://openweathermap.org/), a service which allows you to get weather data after signing up for an API key.
+Because OpenWeatherMap charges based off the number of calls you make to their backend, you don’t want your API key to fall into the wrong hands—and you therefore don’t want to ship that key in your client-side code.

 This is a scenario where a serverless approach works really well.
 By leveraging the cloud, you can quickly and easily move this functionality out of your client-side code.
 Not only do you get to move your key to a safe location, you also get a cloud function on a server you don’t have to maintain, and you get a function you can use across multiple applications.